Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Proposed method

 where $m \in [0, 1]$ is the momentum, while $\bm{\mu}_b$ and $\bm{\sigma}_b$ are, respectively, the mean and the standard deviation of the current mini-batch.
 On the first batch, the parameters are initialized as $\bm{\mu} = \bm{\mu}_b$ and $\bm{\sigma}=\bm{\sigma}_b$, and they are updated with each new batch during the training.
 The $\log \text{det}$ is computed as:

 with $\epsilon > 0$ a parameter to avoid zero multiplication.

-Note that, in our case, the NF can be conditioned on $y^d$.
-To implement this, we condition the first coupling layer by passing the class $y^d$ as an additional argument to $f^t_\theta (\cdot)$ and $f^s_\theta (\cdot)$.
+Note that, in our case, we need a NF that is conditioned on the pair $(t,y)$.
+To implement this, we condition the first coupling layer by passing the pair $(t, y)$ as an additional argument to $f_{\theta}$, in order to be able to generate embeddings for every possible class.
 The idea is similar to what is done in \cite{winkler2019learning}.
 Practically, the conditioning is done by building a one-hot vector with respect to the maximum number of separate classes we presume to observe.
+We have found the NF to be very easy to train and condition in all our experiments, with no need for specific techniques to avoid CF. In Fig. \ref{fig:embeddings} we show some examples of generated embeddings from the MNIST dataset, using several conditioning vectors.

-Furthermore, we implement a multi-scale architecture as explained in \cite{dinh2016density, kingma2018glow}.
-The NF is partitioned in several levels, each one composed by multiple blocks of permutation, coupling layer and batch norm, and at the end of each level the output is split into two equal chunks: the parameters in the first chunk are sent directly to the output, while the other chunk flows into the next level for further processing (if another level is present).
+Furthermore, we implement a multi scale architecture as explained in \cite{dinh2016density, kingma2018glow}.
+Each mapping $T_j$ is decomposed into multiple sub-mappings.
+After each sub-level, the output is split in two, with the first part being sent directly to the output of the level, while the other part flows into the next sub-mapping for further processing.
 This architecture improves the convergence and the stability, and it results in a smaller number of parameters.

-Many other ways of building a NF exist; for an in-depth review of the NF literature we refer to \cite{papamakarios2019normalizing} and \cite{Kobyzev2020NormalizingFA}.
+Many others way of building a NF exists; for an in-depth review of the NF literature we refer to \cite{papamakarios2019normalizing} and \cite{Kobyzev2020NormalizingFA}.